How Do I Live

 "How Do I Live" is a song written by Diane Warren.
-It was performed by American singer, songwriter and actress Trisha Yearwood and was featured in the film Con Air.
-It was also performed by American singer and actress LeAnn Rimes and the extended version of the song was later featured on her second studio album, You Light Up My Life: Inspirational Songs (1997).
-Both versions were released to radio on May 23, 1997.
+It was originally performed by American singer and actress LeAnn Rimes and was the first single from her second studio album, You Light Up My Life: Inspirational Songs (1997).
+It also appeared on international editions of her follow-up album Sittin' on Top of the World (1998).
+A second version was performed by American singer Trisha Yearwood, which was featured in the film Con Air.
+Both versions were serviced to radio on May 23, 1997.